department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/help.md

 These trained professionals can also:
 - Help you gather supporting documents (like a doctor’s report or medical test results)
 - File a claim or appeal on your behalf
-- Provide added support, such as helping with transportation to medical appointments or emergency funds
+- Provide added support, like helping with transportation to medical appointments or emergency funds

 **Note:** Veterans Service Officers work for Veterans Service Organizations (both are called VSOs), as well as for local government offices.